Experts watch the Omicron strains as cases rise again.

 While the vaccines that are available in the U.S. were designed to protect against the original strain of the coronavirus, scientists have designed a booster that has shown to be effective against the Omicron variant and BA.4/BA.5 subvariants, and they continue to work on updating it.

 Four vaccines are being administered from Pfizer-BioNTech, Moderna, Johnson & Johnson, and Novavax, and the Centers for Disease Control (CDC) endorses a clinical preference for the Pfizer and Moderna shots over J&J, based on evidence of vaccine effectiveness, safety, and rare adverse events.
 Vaccines are available for infants, children, and adults ages 6 months and older, and almost everyone ages 6 months and older can get a Pfizer or Moderna bivalent booster shot that protects against both the original virus and two Omicron strains.
 A Novavax booster is available for adults who cannot take the Pfizer or Moderna vaccines, but it may not protect against recent Omicron variants.

 Scientists and public health officials continue to work as quickly as possible to address key questions such as how COVID-19 affects the body; why some people have Long COVID (or continuing symptoms the CDC calls “post-COVID conditions”); and the best ways to improve upon the vaccines, test for COVID-19, and treat people who are infected.

-Below is a list of five things you should know about the coronavirus outbreak.
+Below is a list of nine things you should know about the coronavirus.